keybraker/mediarizer/README.md

-# jpeg Organizer
+# Picture Organizer
-Organises a folder of images in a chronological order
+Organises a folder of images in a chronological order ( Only jpeg )

 ## How does it work ( simple representation )
 ```text